SAP-samples/teched2023-IN263/exercises/ex7/README.md

     ![plot](./images/LogsDetailView.png)

+### 3. Congratulations!

-You have completed the end-to-end integration of events to business actions from Microsoft Azure to SAP S/4HANA with SAP BTP.
+Congratulations on completing your Exercise 7!
+You have successfully updated completed the end-to-end integration of events to business actions from Microsoft Azure to SAP S/4HANA with SAP BTP.